CSEF Category Awards: 2019

 School: Quail Lake Environmental Charter School, Clovis, Fresno County

-- J2119 — Honorable Mention
+J2119 — Honorable Mention

-- Jonathan D. Tabb, Grade 8
+Jonathan D. Tabb, Grade 8 portrait

 Can Planaria Be Used as an Alternative Toxicology Model?